schwebke/k8s-pv-util/README.md

 This container supports different main operation modes:

  - In `snapshot` mode, intended to be used in `CronJobs`, *VolumeSnapshots* are created from *PersistentVolumeClaims*.
+   This is done once, then the container exits.

  - In `controller` mode, intended to be used in a `Deployment`, *VolumeSnapshots* are claimed, archived to a s3 compatible object store using a backup strategy to keep only a certain amount of history and finally cleaned up.
+   This is done cyclic in a control loop, the container stays active until terminated.

 #### Snapshot Mode